RobertLupas/quartz/README.md

 # Quartz (old prototype)

-An old prototype version of the Quartz template engine, made in Python.
+An old prototype of an HTML templating engine, made in Python.
+It's just an experiment, not a project I'll be working on.

-Quartz is a templating engine built in Python, that generates HTML files as output.
+***

-⚠️This project is extremely unpolished, and may not work as expected, and I won't support it.⚠️
+Quartz is a web templating engine built in Python, that generates HTML files as output.

-The new version of Quartz, which I'll now be working on: https://github.com/RobertLupas/quartz (link isn't working yet, as I haven't published the repo).
+⚠️ This project is extremely unpolished, I worked on it only a few hours.
+I don't even recommend forking, if you want to work on something like this, do it from scratch :)